15.03.20 - Routines

 2. Brightening and Hydrating Serums

 For a more radiant complexion, consider serums with brightening ingredients like niacinamide or retinol.
-Our Defence Face Concentrate is a single-use application that contains retinol and lipochroman® to brighten your skin and reduce fine lines for a more youthful complexion.

 To replenish your skin's hydration levels, use a hydrating serum like the Revitalise Face Serum.
 It contains mineral-rich Swiss glacial water to provide deep skin hydration.
 The added hyaluronic acid blend of PRIMALHYAL 50 and PrimalHyal™ 300 also intensely moisturizes mature skin to minimize the appearance of fine lines and deep wrinkles.